-These freestanding, portable outdoor fires have design roots in central America, and while many contemporary styles have been given a stark redesign, they all aim to achieve the same result in functionality: keeping us toasty warm with a crackling fire whilst directing smoke up and away.
+These freestanding, portable heaters have design roots in central America, and while many contemporary styles have been given a stark redesign, they all aim to achieve the same result: keeping us toasty warm with a crackling fire while safely directing smoke up and away.

 How we tested